silabs-bozont/ArduinoCore-zephyr/README.md

 After running the `bootstrap` script, you can symlink the core to `$sketchbook/hardware/arduino-git/zephyr`.
 Once linked, it will appear in the IDE/CLI, and the board's Fully Qualified Board Name (FQBN) will be formatted as `arduino-git:zephyr:name_from_boards_txt`.

+### Using the Core in Arduino IDE/CLI (without installing Zephyr toolchain)

+To help core developers (who might not be interested at all in setting up a full Zephyr build system) we are providing [sync-zephyr-artifacts](/extra/sync-zephyr-artifacts) utility.
+After compiling it via `go build`, run as `sync-zephyr-artifacts .` to retrieve the files needed to compile sketches and flash the loader.

 ## 🚀 Adding a new target

 To add a new board that is already supported by mainline Zephyr, follow these steps: